braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 Indeed, I've seen a considerable uptick in Clojure job postings in 2021.
 More and more companies want to hire people to write Clojure because they know doing so brings tangible benefits.
-This site will be the beautifully-designed proof.
+This site will be the well-designed proof.

 So, a secondary goal of this rewrite is to create a marketing tool for the
 community: I want something we can point to to show that **if you learn Clojure won't just become a better programmer, you'll also gain access to expanded career opportunities**.
-This will help grow the community, which in turn will help us <span style="text-decoration: line-through">take over the programming world</span> make the language an even more viable choice for everybody.
+This will help grow the community, which in turn will help us continue <span style="text-decoration: line-through">taking over the programming world</span> making the language an even more viable choice for everybody.

 There are many more changes -- the UI is leagues better, there's better integration with Stripe so you can manage payments without having to contact me,